Sirs0ri/PersonalAssistant/README.md

     - example: Force light to be off, if phone is not at home

 * Eventghost
     - magage autostart programs
+        - while home
-        - Dell Display Manager
+            - Dell Display Manager (detect when the monitor is plugged in?)
             - Music/Photos Upload
             - Plex
-        - Input Director
+            - Input Director (only while PC is running as well)
-        - Maus- und Taststurdriver (When Device connected?)
+        - When Device connected?
+            - Mouse- and Keyboarddriver